MHickey2/Quiz-Lite/README.md

 ### Code

+I didn't use code, but did refer to it when compiling functions, from no one tutorial, but different concepts from different video tutorials were integrated into the application on an ongoing basis.
+I did add a loader at one point, but didn't keep it, because it was difficult to refactor it, without knowing more about the animation aspect.

 ### Sources
 Sites that I have consulted when there was issues with the site:<br/>

 - [W3Schools](https://www.w3schools.com/html/html5_svg.asp)
 - [https://stackoverflow.com/](https://stackoverflow.com/)

+- Tutor Support
+- Code Institute Slack Channel